garagehive/garagehive.github.io/docs/garagehive-the-blend-ticket.md

    ![](media/garagehive-the-blend-ticket2.gif)

-5. When you've finished adding the list of attendees, double-check that all of the information you've entered is correct and select **Submit Order** in the actions bar.
+5. When you've finished adding the list of attendees, double-check that all of the information you've entered is correct and select **Submit Order** in the menu bar.

    ![](media/garagehive-the-blend-ticket3.gif)

 6. You have now successfully ordered your **The Blend 2022** ticket(s), and the ticket amount will be charged to your monthly bill.

 ### How to Edit or Cancel your Blend Ticket from Garage Hive
-If you made an error, need to add an attendee, or change the information you've entered, you can edit or cancel your order; select **Edit/Cancel Order** from the actions bar.
+If you made an error, need to add an attendee, or change the information you've entered, you can edit or cancel your order; select **Edit/Cancel Order** from the menu bar.
 This cancels the previously submitted order, and you have to resubmit it when you finish editing.

 ![](media/garagehive-the-blend-ticket4.gif)